Mimicorn/Fictional-Lakeside-DB-CrystalRreports/Database/Readme.md

-## I create the fictional database LakesideInpatient to store the inpatient data of the fictional health facility Lakeside Health Centre.
+## Please note that the LakesideInpatient database, designed to store inpatient data for the fictional Lakeside Health Centre, is entirely fictional.